Skip to main content

 International Student Services Funding and Scholarships

-For information on International Student Funding and Scholarships visit the International Student Services website.
+For information regarding international student funding and scholarships, visit the International Student Services website.

 Global industry partners and U.S. government agencies (like the Department of Energy, National Institutes of Health, and the National Science Foundation) entrust Badger engineers to design and conduct complex research into a wide range of theoretical and practical questions.
 Our faculty and student lab teams create a deeply collaborative research environment to study problems ranging from renewable energy to soft robotics and osteoarthritis to vehicle traction on the Moon.